sseraj/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw/setup/README.md

 The first part of the ABL simulation will allow the turbulence to initialize and the boundary layer profile to develop.
 The input file for this initial simulation is given by [convective_abl.inp](https://github.com/Exawind/exawind-benchmarks/tree/main/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw/input_files/convective_abl.inp), and will last for 15,000 seconds.

-To launch this case, navigate to the right diretory and create a submission script:
+To launch this case, navigate to the right directory and create a submission script:

 ```bash
 $ cd BENCHMARKDIR/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw/input_files